mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 comments: true
 published: true
 excerpt: |
   The new year is here and it is the time for resolutions again.
-For software development folk starting a new hobby project could be the new plan for the year - and this post should give some inspirations and spark new ideas.
+For software development folks starting a new hobby project could be the new plan for the year - and this post should give some inspirations and spark new ideas.
 image_url: /assets/images/unsplash/mohdammed-ali-zZvofYjfVXw-unsplash.jpg
 image_description: |